Travels

 SWITZERLAND

 I spent 2 months in Gland during the summer of 2015.
 I met and worked with this family during my time in Koh Samui, and we had kept in touch.
-As we were both in Europe at the time, I agreed to relocate so that we could continue the program we started, which focused heavily on functional communication training and decreasing intense aggressive behaviours.
+That summer, I agreed to relocate to continue the program we started, which focused mainly on improving functional communication, and decreasing intense aggressive behaviours.
+We also incorporated natural environment teaching programs, and worked on increasing tolerance for aversive and uncomfortable situations (i.e. too hot/cold, needing to walk when Learner wanted to take the car, and waiting for preferred reinforcer).

 NORTHERN IRELAND